hbrian/bc4/README.md

 A final note: **order matters** when using middleware.
 If you place `app.use()` after a request handler, that middleware will not be invoked.
 Keep this in mind when developing your applications in case you encounter bugs.

+If the concept of middleware is still confusing, you can read [this blog post](https://www.safaribooksonline.com/blog/2014/03/10/express-js-middleware-demystified/) for further information.

 ## Assignment Details
 Now go ahead and clone this assignment's repository.
 You'll notice that the file structure of the application is now more involved than previous assignments.
 Browse around and take note of where each part of the application exists.